dhimmel/drugbank/legal/privacy.md

 * Deleting Your Information

-  If you want us to permanently delete your information from our servers at any time, please send an email to [[email protected]][1] We will ensure your information is deleted in a reasonable time after receiving that request.
+  If you want us to permanently delete your information from our servers at any time, please send an email to info@drugbank.ca.
+We will ensure your information is deleted in a reasonable time after receiving that request.
 Deleting such information may require us to terminate your account in its entirety.

   So long as your account remains active, we will preserve your information in accordance with the Policy.